james-leatherman/mtc-terraform-course/README.md

 This is a Terraform project that manages Github repos and associated readme files and Github pages.
 I created this during my [More than Certified](https://morethancertified.com/course/mtc-terraform) training, and it helped me understand the possibilities in control flow and templating in Terraform.
 It also allowed me to generate a Github pages landing where I could have my profile and a listing of the Github repos that were created with this project.

+Version 1 of the project used a local state file, which is only recommended for local testing.
+Version 2 includes the abiltity to create [HCP Terraform](https://app.terraform.io/) resources and manage the state there.

 ## Project Structure

 ```plaintext